Gerdy's tubercle

 Gerdy's tubercle or anterolateral tibial tubercle, is a lateral tubercle of the tibia, located where the iliotibial tract inserts.
 It was named after French surgeon Pierre Nicolas Gerdy (1797–1856).

 Gerdy's tubercle is a smooth facet on the lateral aspect of the upper part of the tibia, just below the knee joint and adjacent to the proximal tibio-fibular joint, where the iliotibial tract runs down the outside part of the thigh.
 It is the point of insertion for the iliotibial band of the lateral thigh.

-It is used as a site for the insertion of a periosteal needle by which intramedullary fluids may be infused in neonates.
+It is used as a site for the insertion of a periosteal needle by which intraosseous infusion may be administered in neonates.
 It can be fractured along with the tibial tuberosity.
 It has been used as a source for bone grafts.

 The peroneal nerve runs near to it.